April 1, 2025

 Note: before you continue following this article, first check if GA4 hasn’t already solved this problem.
 When you open the overview of the view_search_results event, keep looking for a widget that says something about the search terms (but NOT search_term in the last 30 minutes).

 This is not the widget/report you are looking for.
-You are looking for a report that shows the data of a longer period of time.
+You are looking for a report that shows the data for a longer period of time.
 If you found it, congratulations.
 You don’t need to do any additional configuration.

-Click Create custom dimensions and enter the following settings:
+Click Create Custom Dimensions and enter the following settings:

 - Dimension name means the label of the dimension that you are going to see in the reports.
 It can be Site Search Term, search_term, or anything else.